shockpkg/packages/README.md

 # Bugs

-If you find that the list is outdated or has any errors please create an issue on this repository.
+If you find that the list has any errors please create an issue on this repository.

-Outdated URL's are typically found by daily testing via a cron script.
+Updated packages are typically found by daily testing in a cron script.

 # License